Astrometric constraints on stochastic gravitational wave background with neural networks: Results

 \subsubsection{Distributions of the variance and its dependence on the source number}

 To further analyze the performance of the models, we plot in Fig.~\ref{fig:histo_fcn_vs_gnn} the distribution of the residuals, i.e., the difference between the predicted and true values.
 We observe that the variance of the FCN is generally smaller than that of the GNN.
-However, the residual distribution of the FCN is more non-Gaussian and exhibits larger tails, corresponding to small $\Omega_\text{GW}$ realizations where the FCN displays plateau behavior in Fig.~\ref{fig:nn_predictions}.
 For reference, we also include the Gaussian fit of the histogram in the plot.

 Furthermore, we observe a clear trend where the width of the distribution decreases as the number of sources increases.
 To investigate this trend more explicitly, Fig.\ref{fig:width_histo_fcn_vs_gnn} shows the variance as a function of the number of sources $N_s$.
-The non-smooth behavior of the curves is due to statistical fluctuations.
-We tested that by performing at least three runs for each point, the average profile of the trend becomes smoother, but the overall trend remains the same.
-For reference, we also plot a line proportional to $N_s^{-1/2}$, which corresponds to the theoretical prediction for astrometric sensitivity, as indicated in Eq.(\ref{eq:theor_Omega_gw}).
+For reference, we also plot a line proportional to $N_s^{-1/2}$.

 The left panel compares the FCN and GNN results.
 Consistent with Fig.~\ref{fig:histo_fcn_vs_gnn}, the FCN exhibits a smaller variance compared to the GNN.
-However, the variance does not decrease as $1/\sqrt{N_s}$ for larger numbers of sources, potentially highlighting limitations of the architecture.
-For the GNN, this sensitivity saturation is less pronounced but still deviates from the $1/\sqrt{N_s}$ scaling for large $N_s$.
-To investigate this further, we conduct additional tests by varying the number of mock data $N$, plotted in the same figure, based on the hypothesis that the requirement for more catalog realizations becomes increasingly critical as $N_s$ grows.
-We observe that the result is indeed affected when comparing the lines for $N=5000$ and $N=8000$.
-However, we do not find any significant difference between $N=8000$ and $N=16000$, indicating that the original number of mocks used ($N=8000$) is sufficient for our configurations.
+To investigate this further, we conduct additional tests by varying the number of mock data $N$ plotted in the same figure based on the hypothesis that the requirement for more catalog realizations becomes increasingly critical as $N_s$ grows.
+We observe that the result is not affected when comparing the lines for $N=5000$ and $N=8000$.

-In the right panel, we test another hypothesis that the range of $\Omega_\text{GW}$ for the mock data should be optimized based on the sensitivity.
-The theoretical sensitivity is $\Omega_\text{GW} \sim 0.2$ for $N_s = 500$, while $\Omega_\text{GW} \sim 0.08$ for $N_s = 12000$, but both are trained using the same range of $\Omega_\text{GW} = [0, 1]$.
-As one may notice in Fig.~\ref{fig:nn_predictions}, the NNs do not have many samples for noise-dominated data in the case of $N_s = 12000$, which may explain the reduction in sensitivity.
-To investigate this, we test two different ranges for $\Omega_\text{GW}$: $\Omega_\text{GW} = [0, 0.3]$ and $\Omega_\text{GW} = [0, 0.1]$.
-We observe an improvement in sensitivity, and the $N_s = 12000$ data point gets closer to the $1/\sqrt{N_s}$ curve.
-However, we also notice that the variance for $N_s = 500$ decreases, likely because the samples are now taken only from small $\Omega_\text{GW}$ cases.
-While it is difficult to draw a firm conclusion from this test, it highlights the importance of the training range, as it is analogous to setting prior knowledge for the parameter values to be predicted.